alextes/vegas/README.md

   </a>
 </p>

-Sometimes you need a random number, index, or even a set of elements from a list.
-Vegas can help.
+Vegas helps do things based on randomness.
+For example picking a random integer, picking a random element from a list, or even collecting a unique sample of elements from a list.
 This library takes inspiration from Python's [random](https://docs.python.org/3/library/random.html) library.

 ## Usage